Educator Toolkit | Using Educational Technology — 21st Century Supports for English Learners

 The study provided descriptive data to identify current uses of digital learning resources, needs for additional information and/or supports in their uses, professional development on use of technology in instructing English learners, and areas in which educators wished to see improvements in the digital learning resources available to them for instructing English learners.

-The full study report will be posted to the Department’s website at: http://www2.ed.gov/about/offices/list/opepd/ppss/reports.html.
+The full study report is posted on the Department’s website at: https://www2.ed.gov/about/offices/list/opepd/ppss/reports.html#ells.

 Examples Are Not Endorsements